camunda/camunda-docs/docs/self-managed/setup/deploy/local/c8run.md

 All C8Run components can be accessed with the username/password combination `demo`/`demo`.

-The web components are available at:
+Tasklist and Operate are available at:

 - Tasklist: `http://localhost:8080/tasklist`
 - Operate: `http://localhost:8080/operate`